-When it comes to project management, the concept of a centralized office that directs simultaneous projects is a comparatively recent evolution.
+When it comes to project management, the concept of a centralized office (an Enterprise PMO) that directs simultaneous projects is a comparatively recent evolution.
 At the turn of the millennium in fact, project management offices (PMOs) were rare.
 In recent years however, they’ve become the default for large companies running multiple projects to achieve efficient resource utilization in project management.

 There are many reasons why PMOs have risen in popularity.
 21st century project management is bigger, more dynamic, and more complex than ever.
 There’s no longer just one simple way to plan, execute, and complete a project.
 Ever-changing technology shifts project management in a new direction on a yearly or even monthly basis.
 Keeping to your targets and containing scope creep is more difficult than ever.

 The strategic PMO evolved as a centralized point from which to oversee, run, and direct simultaneous projects.
 As the world of project management became more complex, the management systems it favored became more centralized.